 Charlottesville 29 Bypass (VA)

 Nobody doubts the need to fix traffic problems on Route 29.
-But the proposed $250 million Western Bypass is not the answer—nor is it a done deal.
+But the proposed $250 million Charlottesville "Western" Bypass is not the answer.
 SELC and our partners are strongly advocating a solution that is more cost-effective, less destructive, and will provide greater benefits to the Charlottesville-Albemarle community.

 Watch the GO29 video.

 GO29: Better than a bypass

 - Improve the interchange with the U.S. 250 Bypass near Best Buy;

 - Build a compact overpass at Hydraulic Road to eliminate a major source of congestion and allow through-traffic on 29 to flow without stopping, while also providing bicyclists and pedestrians a safe way to cross Route 29;

-- Extend Hillsdale Drive parallel to 29 to give local drivers ways to reach destinations without having to use 29;
+- Extend Hillsdale Drive parallel to 29 to give local drivers other ways to reach destinations without having to use 29;

-- Build a second compact overpass at Rio to solve this traffic snarl (same concept as Hydraulic);
+- Build a second compact overpass at Rio to solve this traffic snarl (similar concept to Hydraulic);

 - Extend Berkmar Drive up to Hollymead Town Center and beyond, so that drivers could go from Kmart to Lowe’s to Target without getting on 29;